Luffyyy/BeardLib-Editor/README.md

 3. Open DieselBundleViewer and open the BLB file from PAYDAY 2's assets directory.
 4. Once the load is complete, run the script from File > Scripts > Package Hashlist Outputter
 5. This should create a file named packages.txt.
-6. Drop the file to BeardLib Editor's root directory and run the following command in lua: BeardLibEditor:GeneratePackageData() the editor will do the rest.
+6. Drop the file to BeardLib Editor's root directory and run the game.
+The editor will do the rest.

 ## Plugins source
 https://github.com/Luffyyy/BeardLib-Editor-SBLT-Plugin